-Land Rover was always a stand I would aim for at any Motor Show, it still is.
+Land Rover was always a go-to stand at any Motor Show, it still is.
 And the Range Rover was the one to see, especially anything Autobiography.
-So after an informative conversation with the chap on the stand about the edition, I was hooked.
+So after an informative conversation with the chap on the stand about this edition, I was hooked.

 And that has never changed.
 I have always tried to find anything I could about them.
 Including where are they are now and how many made?

+This was to be the Ultimate Range Rover ever made.
 In original dealer press releases, a statement was issued that no more than 20 would ever be made worldwide.
 This figure was given out initially to reassure those purchasing ‘the most expensive & exclusive Range Rover ever made’ had an assurance that it was always going to be just that.
-This number later reduced to just 10 cars, due to a short-lived hype of the cars ‘Royal’ connection and the realisation that it was £100,000!
-Remember that the next in line “Holland & Holland” was ‘just’ £65,000 and that was, in a way, more unique in its immediate visual finish.
+This number later reduced to just 10 cars, due to a short-lived hype of the cars ‘Royal’ connection and the realisation that it was £100,000.
+Remember that the next in line “Holland & Holland” was £65,000 and that was, in a way, more unique in its immediate visual finish.

-This vehicle though was the ‘ultimate expression’ of the Special Vehicles Autobiography programme that had recently been revamped for the whole range of Land Rover vehicles.
-(Later to be issued for Range Rover only).
-The main intention was to create a PR spin-off for other cars to be ordered with Autobiography themes.
-This, of course, heightened with the use of ‘Royalty’ in Viscount Linley.
 When ordering your new Linley, a lead time of 18 weeks was given once a donor car was delivered to the SVO department… so a total time of almost 5 months before your new car was delivered!
-The dealer price was £92k so a decent profit was possible from the retail price of £100k.
+The dealer price was £92k so a modest profit was possible from the retail price of £100k.